aeioyu/u-template-ecommerce/README.md

-# u-template-nextts-ecommerce
-template for ecommerce
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).